 Our bylaws also establish an advance notice procedure for stockholders who wish to (i) present a proposal before an annual meeting of stockholders, but do not intend for the proposal to be included in our proxy statement or (ii) nominate directors for election at an annual meeting of stockholders.
-In order to be properly brought before our 2023 annual meeting of stockholders, the stockholder must have given timely notice of such proposal or nomination, in proper written form.
-To be timely for our 2023 annual meeting of stockholders, a stockholder's notice of a matter that the stockholder wishes to present, or the person or persons the stockholder wishes to nominate as a director, must be delivered to the corporate secretary at Arcturus' principal executive offices not less than 45 days and not more than 75 days prior to the first anniversary of the date of the mailing of the materials for the preceding year's annual meeting of stockholders.
+In addition to satisfying all the requirements under the Company's bylaws, to comply with the SEC's new universal proxy rules for the Company's 2024 annual meeting, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth all of the information required by Rule 14a-19 under the Exchange Act, the stockholder must have given timely notice of such proposal or nomination, in proper written form.
+If the stockholder does not also comply with the requirements of Rule 14a-4(c)(2) under the Exchange Act, we may exercise discretionary voting authority under proxies that we solicit to vote in accordance with our best judgment on any such stockholder proposal or nomination.
+To make a submission or to request a copy of our amended and restated bylaws, stockholders should contact our Corporate Secretary.
+To be timely for our 2025 annual meeting of stockholders, a stockholder's notice of a matter that the stockholder wishes to present, or the person or persons the stockholder wishes to nominate as a director, must be delivered to the corporate secretary at Arcturus' principal executive offices not less than 45 days and not more than 75 days prior to the first anniversary of the date of the mailing of the materials for the preceding year's annual meeting of stockholders.
 As a result, any written notice given by a stockholder pursuant to these provisions of our bylaws must be received by our corporate secretary at our principal executive offices:

-- not earlier than March 2, 2023, and - · not later than April 1, 2023.
+- not earlier than February 15, 2025, and - not later than March 17, 2025

-In the event that we hold our 2023 annual meeting of stockholders more than 30 days before or more than 30 days after the one-year anniversary date of the 2022 annual meeting, then such written notice must be received no later than the close of business on the later of the following two dates:
+In the event that we hold our 2025 annual meeting of stockholders more than 30 days before or more than 30 days after the one-year anniversary date of the 2024 annual meeting, then such written notice must be received no later than the close of business on the later of the following two dates:

-- · the 90th day prior to such annual meeting, or - the 10th day following the day on which public announcement of the date of such meeting is first made.
+- the 90th day prior to such annual meeting, or - the 10th day following the day on which public announcement of the date of such meeting is first made.